grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 As soon as the residents in the surrounding area realized what happened, they attacked the grounded sub, throwing rotting food, scraps of wood, and rusted bars of metal at the black monster that had been tearing up their neighborhood.

 The _Grackle_ began shooting jets of bilge water out of its sides, and presumably blowing any remaining water out of their ballast tanks as well.
-Captain Percy could see they were also driving forward at full throttle, hoping to push through the shallow spot on straight power.
+Percy could see they were also driving forward at full throttle, hoping to push through the shallow spot on straight power.
 The screws were kicking up a tremendous wash of frothy water behind the sub, enough that nearby huts leaned back from the pressure against their stilts.

 This angered the residents still more.
 They began to land on the stuck sub, beating on the deck with long metal poles and trying to pry up hatches.
 One local tried to climb the hand holds to the sail.
 That was when Percy saw the thin shadow of an arm extend and then a flash, followed a moment later by the report of a small-caliber pistol reaching her ears.
 The body of the climber fell back through the air, hit the curved deck of the sub and slid into the brackish water.